deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 kitchen light and hum of the oven fan, the warmth of Ava sitting next to him, the soft sound of his Dad praying under his breath…

-He opened his eyes when Gabriel murmured an “*Amen*”, and looked up.
+He opened his eyes when Gabriel murmured an "*Amen*", and looked up.

-“So…” he asked.
-“What are the rest of you having?”
+"So…" he asked.
+"What are the rest of you having?"

 * * *